Neo-Geo-2484/Neo-Geo-2484.github.io/_posts/2014-3-3-Hello-World.md

 			Level 1-2

-Directions: while loggin in as bandit1 find pass in file called - which is in home directory.
+Directions: while loggin in as bandit1 find pass in file called - which is in home directory. cat, ls , cat - do not work.

-Command:
+Commands: less ./- brought up the pass below, but then I get stuck on (END) had to reopen terminal and input below creds, it works I am off to the next lv:

+user ssh bandit2@bandit.labs.overthewire.org -p 2220
-Password Used:
+Password Used:CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9

+google Refrence:
-google refrence on use of -
+on use of -
 What is dashed filename?
 Usage of dash (-) in place of a filename